+Term Definition

-Term Definition Qualifying developmental disability For DES/DDD eligibility, a qualifying developmental disability • Intellectual Disability • Cerebral Palsy • Seizure Disorder •
+Qualifying developmental disability For DES/DDD eligibility, a qualifying developmental disability means the customer has been diagnosed with at least one of the following: Intellectual Disability Cerebral Palsy Seizure Disorder

+Cerebral Palsy

 Autism Down Syndrome

 Developmental Disabilities

 The Developmental Disabilities page tells whether the customer has or had a DD qualifying diagnosis and gives the DD history.
 The fields on this page are automatically populated by the system.